Bucket-brigade device

-The concept of the bucket-brigade device led to the charge-coupled device (CCD) developed by Bell Labs for use in digital cameras.
-The idea of using capacitors to retain a voltage state has older origins and separately led to Dynamic random-Access memory where the charges are not propagated, but refreshed, in place.
+The BBD shares a principle similar to the charge-coupled device (CCD), which was invented by Bell Labs for use in digital cameras.
+However, the idea of using capacitors to retain a voltage state has older origins than both BBD and CCD; dynamic random-access memory, invented by the American Robert H. Dennard in 1966, also uses capacitors to store charges, but these charges are not propagated, but refreshed, in place.